it-at-m/digiwf-project/content/resources/documentation/concept/eventbustopics.md

 ---

 The DigiWF applications communicate with an `Event Bus` to exchange events that occur within the DigiWF plattform.
 Internally the DigiWF application use spring cloud stream as an abstraction layer to interact with the `Event Bus`.
-Therefore, the `Event Bus` is interchangeable as long as a spring cloud stream exists.
+Therefore, the `Event Bus` is interchangeable as long as a spring cloud stream binder exists.

 In this article we explain our topic naming conventions and list the currently existing topics.